Hit Enter to Search or X to close

-Can I use my H1 as a meta title tag?
+Can I use my H1 as a Shopify SEO title?

 The answer is yes.
 Many people do this to save time.
 But if your H1 title is too long or too short for the search engines, it may not show up properly in the search results.

 You can find the meta tags at the end of each page in Shopify.
 There will be a dedicated block for these SEO elements that you can fill in.